responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/Edge-Pruning.md

    <img src="/images/Images_Ahmed_Ahmed/aibg.png" alt="AI" style="width: 700px; height: auto;">
 </p>

-By advancing these approaches, we move toward AI systems that are not just powerful but also more *transparent, understandable,* and *trustworthy*.
+By advancing these approaches, we move towards AI systems that are not just powerful but also more *transparent, accurate, robust* and *trustworthy*.